dzackgarza/Arizona-Winter-School-2019/Typeset/Lurie/4 Lurie.md

 Theorem (Gaitsgory, Lurie)
 : The map $\theta$ is an isomorphism.

-This is a type of local-to-global principal that describes the $\ell\dash$adic homotopy type of $\bung(X)$, and is one way of making precise the idea that the cohomology of $\bung(X)$ should be a "continuous tensor product" of the cohomologies of $BG$ at various points.
+This is a type of local-to-global principle that describes the $\ell\dash$adic homotopy type of $\bung(X)$, and is one way of making precise the idea that the cohomology of $\bung(X)$ should be a "continuous tensor product" of the cohomologies of $BG$ at various points.

 What does this buy us?
 Assuming this theorem, this is an isomorphism in the derived category of $\ell\dash$adic sheaves on a point, or equivalently this induces an isomorphism on the cohomology sheaves when you take the stalk at the essentially unique geometric point $\spec \FF_q$.